CliCli-Editor/lualib/README.md

 # Quick start

 ## Automatic initialization
-* Create a map using the Y3 editor，
+* Create a map using the CliCli editor，
 * Install the extension in VSCode `sumneko.y3-helper`
-* Select "Y3 Developer Assistant" in the left sidebar and click "Initialize Y3 library.”
+* Select "CliCli-Helper" in the left sidebar and click "Initialize CliCli library.”

 ## Manual initialization
-* Create a map using the Y3 editor and open the map directory (default is' < Map Project>/maps/EntryMap`）
+* Create a map using the CliCli editor and open the map directory (default is' < Map Project>/maps/EntryMap`）
-* Then replace this project with the 'script/y3' directory in the map
+* Then replace this project with the 'script/clicli' directory in the map
-* You can double-click to run 'script/y3/ initial configuration.bat', it can help you configure the plugin environment and debugger
+* You can double-click to run 'script/clicli/initial configuration.bat', it can help you configure the plugin environment and debugger
 * Open the script folder with VSCode

 > Note: If you are using the 1.0 editor, switch the branch of this project to `1.0`